School S.E.N Information Report

 How will school support a child who has been identified as receiving SEND Support?

 If a child receives SEND Support, then provision will be put into place by the SENDCo which provides the child with support and interventions from both the class teacher and teaching assistants (TA’s).
 The provision will be personalised to meet the needs of the child.
 The class teacher and Miss Wood will talk through this support with parents, including what interventions their child is receiving, who will deliver them and how often, and parents will be kept informed of the progress their child is making.
 Progress will also be monitored by Miss Wood.
-As part of the support, an Individual Education Plan (IEP) will be written for the child, which sets out the child’s targets, linked to the interventions they access, and the support they will receive to help them achieve these targets in a specified timescale.
-Provision and support for children who are identified as having SEND Support across the whole school is monitored half termly by Miss Wood and their progress measured and reports detailing the impact of the interventions on progress and attainment are shared with the Head Teacher, Senior Leadership Team and Governors.
+As part of the support, a passport plan will be written for and with the child, which sets out the child’s targets, linked to the interventions they access, and the support they will receive to help them achieve these targets in a specified timescale.
+The passport also informs other adults what works best for that child - parents have an big part in helping teachers write this.
+Provision and support for children who are identified as having SEND Support across the whole school is monitored half termly by Miss Wood and their progress measured and reports detailing the impact of the interventions on progress and attainment are shared with the Senior Leadership Team and Governors.

 Our school also provides a differentiated curriculum to ensure that the needs of every child are met.
 The revised SEND Code of Practice 2014 is based on a Graduated Approach where the focus is on quality first teaching for all children, which is differentiated accordingly to match the needs of all children.
 This also includes ensuring that all children will be able to take part in activities and trips, by differentiating activities and providing extra support and assistance where needed.
 Parents and carers will be consulted regarding any arrangements we make for trips or special activities.
 This means that all children should be able to access the curriculum as fully as possible.